kochrt/kochrt.github.io/index.md

 # About me
 about: [
-    "Software engineer and general tinkerer - I like to code and play with new technology.
-Currently doing iOS and web development; otherwise was most recently in Cardinal Health's cloud, where I had the opportunity to work with AWS and do a lot of python scripting.
-I can be bribed with good Chinese food."
+    "Software engineer and problem solver - I like to code and play with new technology.
+Currently doing iOS development at Cladwell; otherwise was most recently in Cardinal Health's cloud, where I was working with AWS and doing a lot of python scripting.
+I can be bribed with good Chinese food.<br><br>Also, it's pronounced \"cook.\""
 ]

 # Projects